 How Does Frost Form on a Heat Pump?

-All air contains water vapor, and when temperatures are between 20 and 40 degrees with humidity of 70 percent or higher, there’s a chance you’ll see that your heat pump has iced over a bit.
-The refrigerant in a heat pump is usually 10 to 20 degrees colder than the surrounding air, giving water vapor a location to condense.
+The refrigerant in a pump is usually 10 to 20 degrees colder than the surrounding air, giving water vapor a location to condense.
 In conditions where the temperature is below freezing, ice will form on heat pump coils.

 The Defrost Cycle

 A heat pump is designed to remove ice by reversing the direction of its refrigerant to begin a defrost cycle.
 The outdoor fan will shut off, allowing the AC refrigerant to become warm and melt the ice.
 This process usually takes less than 10 minutes.
-During this period, a heat pump operates in its secondary heating mode, typically electric resistance heat.
-Although these defrost periods are less efficient, damage to your heat pump will be avoided.

 If Airflow to the Unit Is Blocked…

-If you notice that your heat pump has iced over to a point where the airflow is restricted, it’s time to call a Shreveport HVAC professional, as serious damage can occur to your unit in this situation.
+If you notice that your heat pump has iced over to a point where the airflow is restricted, it’s time to call a HVAC professional, as serious damage can occur to your unit in this situation.
 Ice or frost that remains for more than a few hours is also a warning sign that requires prompt attention.